 By the time I was ten, an air of exhaustion and regret had crept into our house at 4321 North Spruce.
 That street number felt special, like a countdown to something— nuclear war maybe?
 Or poetry?
 My handsome, ten-years-older half-brother Clark died in a car wreck in 1949, leaving Mother with an enduring sadness.
-Working for insurance companies, Dad rode up and down on elevator roofs.
+Working for insurance companies, Dad rode up and down on elevator roofs to inspect their safety.
 (I had nightmares about that and eventually wrote a poem about it).
 He also audited client accounts with green-eye-shade rigor.
-After two decades as a small-office manager, he made less than $10,000 a year—which didn’t bode well for my college fund— and he became deeply depressed when he lost his last chance for promotion to regional manager.
+After two decades as a small office manager, he made less than $10,000 a year—which didn’t bode well for my college fund— and he was deeply depressed when he lost his last chance for promotion to regional manager.

 * * *

-I also loved geometry, algebra, physics, history, drafting, and English lit (taught by Gus Leimkuhler) where I was wowed by the Keats sonnet “When I Have Fears,” For Whom The Bell Tolls, and Macbeth).
+I also loved geometry, algebra, physics, history, drafting, and English lit, taught by Gus Leimkuhler who told me to read Hemingway's For Whom the Bell Tolls).
+I did and was wowed.
+Ditto for Keats' sonnet “When I Have Fears” and Macbeth).
 And I really loved Janice, Catherine, Glenda, Linda, Marsha, Della, Judy, and Marilyn Monroe!
 Pretty girls were miracles that once in a while I was lucky enough to be around.

 I liked being a North Kansas City Hornet, got good grades, made few friends, enjoyed ‘sock hops’ in the gym, and though my social life was thin, I still thought life was good.
 In my junior year I won a prize in history class for a poem beginning: “O mighty ball of sun on high / Sailing though the clear blue sky.”
 (Not exactly Keats.)